 |This little back-bulb propagation has been grown wetter than ideal (note the algae and moss) but it demonstrates how well moisture is tolerated with correct media (pure perlite in this case) and otherwise good growing conditions.
 Also note the healthy green roots||Small plants in a seedling flat in pure perlite.
 Again, note the algae due to constant moisture|

 But of course the above is subject to a reality check and that is the fact that no-one can maintain perfect growing conditions all the time.
-If your conditions get too cold (e.g. days that don’t rise above 20 degrees celsius and/or leaves that don’t dry out completely by mid-morning) it is a sound strategy to cut right back on the watering.
-It is not necessarily the best for the plants’ growth and performance, but they will be at less risk of problems than being wet when cold.
+If your conditions get too cold (e.g. days that don’t raise above 20oc and/or leaves that don’t dry out completely by mid-morning) it is a sound strategy to cut right back on the watering.
+It is not perfect for the plants culture, but they will do better than being wet when cold.
 Cold and wet orchids risk rot setting in from even previously healthy roots and leaves dropping from fungal problems.
-It is in these climates that I would recommend mounting, as it is much quicker to dry out a mounted plant if required (and hence give them some water in winter) than one in a pot.
+It is in these climates that I suggest mounting, as it is much quicker to dry out a mounted plant (and hence give them some water in winter) than one in a pot.

 Some readers may be more familiar with Tolumnia (Equitant Oncidiums) which are also regarded by many as difficult to grow and needing to dry out between waterings.
 I grow mine identically to my Dendrobium canaliculatum however at the higher level of shade (70% shadecloth).
 Note again the moss and algae